Skip to content

 Christie has experience with a variety of diagnoses across the lifespan in both the inpatient and outpatient settings.
 Christie has interest in the areas of feeding/dysphagia, fluency, and early childhood language development.
 She believes that parent and family education are key throughout the therapy process.
 Additionally, she believes that co-treatment and collaboration within and across disciplines is beneficial for the client, family, and therapists.
 Christie holds certifications for SOS feeding, SOFFI method, VitalStim, MBSiMP, PECS, OPT-Level 1 and LSVT.
 Christie has received the ASHA ACE award twice.

-About Elisabeth Gifford, OTR/L
+Elisabeth Gifford, OTR/L

 Elisabeth Gifford is an occupational therapist licensed and registered in New Jersey and New York.
 She attended Seton Hall University’s dual degree occupational therapy program, where she earned a bachelor’s degree in social and behavioral sciences and a master’s degree in occupational therapy.